What Is Business Interruption Insurance & Do You Need It? — Coronavirus Edition

 Types Of Businesses That Need Business Interruption Service

 Here’s the general advice out there for small businesses: Any business with a physical storefront or location or any company that relies on manufactured goods and supplies from one or two distributors should invest in business interruption service.

-A natural disaster could strike at any time and the stress of not knowing if you will be able to pay your bills or your employees is a stressor that could keep you up at night.
+A natural disaster could strike at any time, and the worry of not knowing if you will be able to pay your bills or your employees is a stressor that could keep you up at night.
 Protect your income.
 Protect your worker’s wages.

-Commercial property insurance will cover your building and the things inside your building in the event of a fire or a storm (some disasters like floods and earthquakes need additional insurance coverage), but that coverage is only for physical property damage.
-The long-lasting effects of a closure on your business could be disastrous.
+Commercial property insurance will cover your building and the things inside your building in the event of a fire or a storm (some disasters, such as floods and earthquakes, need additional insurance coverage), but that coverage is only for physical property damage.
+The long-lasting effects of the closure of your business could be disastrous.
 Many insurance experts recommend looking into a Business Owners Policy (BOP) that can include general liability, property, and business interruption in a package.